josu1502/miun-java-project/README.md

 All text below is used for testing the git system and has nothing to do with the actual project:

 --------------------------------------------------------------------------------
-Hur man använder git.
+# Hur man använder git

-Första gången:
+# Första gången:

 1. Ladda hem "Git bash".